lyz-code/blue-book/docs/devops/helmfile.md

     domain: {{ .Values | get "domain" "dev.example.com" }}
     ```

+Sadly you [can't use templates in the secrets
+files](https://github.com/jkroepke/helm-secrets/issues/126), so you'll need to
+repeat the code.

 ### Loading the chart variables and secrets

 For each chart definition in the `helmfile.yaml` we need to load it's secrets